Roboron3042/SteamControllerSinger/README.md

 This project is a fork of [Pila's SteamControllerSinger](https://gitlab.com/Pilatomic/SteamControllerSinger) including a dirty fix to make the Steam Controller sing again.

+The Steam Deck is also supported, since its built-in controller is very similar to the Steam Controller!

 **Note: Steam Controller Singer currently only works on GNU/Linux, and this fork was created to address a GNU/Linux-only issue.
 Therefore, no Microsoft Windows executable is provided (if you want one, go to the original source), and no Microsoft Windows related issues will be accepted.**

 ## HOW TO